Learnable Weight Initialization for Volumetric Medical Image Segmentation: Results and Analysis

 \subsection{State-of-the-Art Comparison}

-We integrate our approach with the state-of-the-art method UNETR++ on Synapse dataset and achieve an improvement in the Dice score by 0.94\% (Table \ref{table: SOTA_synapse}).
-From the organ-wise results shown in the table, we could see that while many existing approaches fails to achieve satisfactory results across different organs, our approach excels by consistently delivering high performance for all organs.
-As shown in Fig. \ref{fig:Qual_synapse_SOTA}, our approach improves the state-of-the-art on synapse by precisely segmenting the organ boundaries.

-For fair comparison, all the experiments on UNETR++ were performed using the same network configuration as shown in Table \ref{Table: config}.
-To integrate our proposed method, the models were trained on initialization step for 200 epochs with learning rate 1e-4 prior to the 1000 epochs of training for segmentation with learning rate 0.01.
+We integrate our approach with state-of-the-art methods such as MedNeXt and UNETR++ to enhance their segmentation performance on synapse and lung datasets.
+The organ-wise results in Table \ref{table: SOTA_synapse} and Table \ref{SOTA:lung} reveal that, unlike many existing approaches that fail to achieve satisfactory results across different organs, our approach excels by consistently delivering high performance for all organs.
+As depicted in Fig. \ref{fig:Qual_synapse_SOTA}, our approach improves upon the state-of-the-art UNETR++ on synapse by precisely delineating organ boundaries.
+For a fair comparison, all the experiments on UNETR++ and MedNeXt were performed using the same network configuration as shown in Table \ref{Table: config}.
+To integrate our proposed method, the models were trained on the initialization step for 200 epochs with a learning rate of 1e-4, prior to the 1000 epochs of training for segmentation with a learning rate of 1e-2.

 The qualitative comparison of Lung dataset segmentation results given in Fig. \ref{fig:Qualitative_Lungs_SOTA} indicate that our approach helps in reducing the false positives for lung cancer segmentation and thereby improves the Decathlon-Lung state-of-the-art results on UNETR++ by 1.01\% as shown in Table \ref{SOTA:lung}.